ROGR3/LepikJS/Readme.md

 #### User performance
 From v2.0.0+ you do not have to care about user perfomance!
-All code execution is almost instant and you have nothin to worry about!
+All code execution is almost instant and you have nothing to worry about!

 ## Requirements
 LepikJS uses [Python keyboard](https://github.com/boppreh/keyboard) and [Python mouse](https://github.com/boppreh/mouse) which runs on Python.

 If your are on Windows, then you **don't** need to have it installed, cause thanks to [Pyinstaller](https://github.com/pyinstaller/pyinstaller), the code is compiled into executable.

 ## License
 LepikJS is freely distributable under the terms of the [MIT license](http://opensource.org/licenses/MIT).